-BCC provides a range of programs to support the academic programs and students' academic progress.
-These student success programs are highlighted in Standard IV.
-Support of the Student Experience.
-They provide academic, financial, advisement and counseling support for the wide spectrum of students (ranging from those with limited basic skills at the pre-college level to those most academically talented students).
+BCC provides an extensive range of resources and initiatives to support the academic programs and students' academic progress.
+Given the academic and personal challenges that BCC students face, these resources provide academic, financial, advisement, and counseling support for the wide spectrum of students who enroll at the College.
+These include: